MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/additional-controls-for-dynamics-365-for-phones-and-tablets.md

   - PowerApps
   - D365CE
 ---
-# Additional controls for Dynamics 365 for phones and tablets
+# Custom controls available

- You can use a rich set of additional controls to create a more touch-friendly experience on Dynamics 365 for phones and tablets.
+ You can use a rich set of additional controls to create a more touch-friendly experience on model-driven apps.
 These include sliders, switches, multimedia player, input masks, calendar, and other controls.

-> [!NOTE]
->  You can use these additional controls only with the mobile apps.
-They aren’t supported in the web app.

   To use these controls in the form editor:

 1. Double-click the field or list you want to add the control to.